Updated: December 9, 2024

 • Insurance: Property insurance and mortgage life insurance requirements for securing a mortgage.

-• Early repayment charges: You will be charged a fee, generally 0.5 percent of the property value, if the mortgage is paid off early considering taxes.
+• Early repayment charges: If the mortgage is paid off early, you will be charged a fee.
+The fee is generally 0.5 percent of the property value, considering taxes.
 You will also be taxed on repaid capital should you decide to sell the property.

 Key Takeaways: Getting a Mortgage in Portugal